Q+A: How does Egypt's parliamentary election system work?

 The new parliament's primary task will be to pick a 100-strong constituent assembly to write the new constitution.
 Only elected members of both houses will be able to pick the assembly's members.
 Parliament will have legislative power but the military council that took over from Mubarak will keep its "presidential powers" until a presidential election, now expected in June 2012.

-The military council will still appoint the government, but is likely to face pressure from parliament to ensure it reflects the mix of the newly elected assembly.
+The military council will still appoint the government until mid-2012, but is likely to face pressure from parliament to ensure it reflects the mix of the newly elected assembly.

 WHO CAN VOTE, WHO WILL SUPERVISE?